intelliot/braintree-manul-setup-ten/README.md

 The library was added to a new Objective-C project according to the [Manual Integration Without CocoaPods](https://github.com/braintree/braintree_ios/blob/master/Docs/Manual%20Integration.md) guide.

 > /ViewController.m:21:27: Use of undeclared identifier 'Braintree'

-## Setup

-After cloning the repo pull the braintree_ios submodule by running this in the project root directory.

-    git submodule init
-    git submodule update

 ## Tested in